 Do I call every night to find out if I should report the next day?

 NO. You will be notified by mail seven days in advance if you are needed.
 The letter will direct you when to call.

 What if I need to be excused or postpone my service?

-You must submit your request in writing as soon as possible.
 Do not wait until you are notified to appear to submit your request.
 If you are requesting to be excused for medical reasons, you must submit a doctor’s note.
 The court does not accept requests from employers.

 When we receive your request, we will submit it to a judge for review.
 When the judges makes a decision, we will notify you in writing.
 Sometimes it takes a few weeks.

 You may submit your request by mail, by fax, or by e-mail.
 Contact information for each office can be found here.

 What if I have a doctor’s appointment or a planned vacation?

 You must notify us as soon as possible, in writing.
 If possible, please submit these dates with your juror information card.
 Do not wait until you are notified to appear.